top of page

 Join the Cedar Creek Next Door and Facebook neighborhood groups to keep abreast of happenings in Cedar Creek.

-NEWS as of FEBRUARY 15, 2026
+NEWS as of MARCH 7, 2026

 Remember: Renew your CCCA Membership

-The 2026 CCCA Membership drive continues.
-For just $45 a year, you can make a difference in our neighborhood and community!
 Click on the JOIN/PAY button above to explore your payment options, and please remember to fill out the membership form, including your email address.
 If you don't want to pay via VenMo or by credit card, mail your check made out to "CCCA" to "CCCA Treasurer, 190 Mockingbird Circle, Athens, GA 30605".
 Remember to include your home address so we know which residence to credit the membership.
 Providing your email allows you to stay connected with our community by receiving our monthly email updates.

 StrongerTogether.jpeg